Bubonicon: History

+The convention began to include science lecturers, often from nearby Sandia National Laboratories and the University of New Mexico.
+Lectures included topics from physics to microbiology and encompassed fiction and fantasy of all media.

-In the 1990s, Bubonicon averaged three hundred people in attendance and 2003's gathering marked the first time which over four hundred people from all over the United States were making the trek to attend, as well as international guests.
-Recent conventions average around 500 people in attendance.
+In the 1990s, Bubonicon averaged three hundred people in attendance.
+2003's gathering marked the first time when over four hundred people attended.

 Bubonicon 42, held in 2010 at the Albuquerque Grand Airport Hotel, featured a theme based on Douglas Adams' The Hitchhiker's Guide to the Galaxy.
 Honored guests included authors Peter David and Mario Acevedo.

-In 2012, Bubonicon attendance surged to over 700, at the new larger venue, Marriott Hotel, at Louisiana and I40.
+In 2012, Bubonicon attendance was 700, at the new larger venue, Marriott Hotel, at Louisiana Blvd and I40.
 The theme was based on the Mayan Apocalypse idea of the "End of the World as We Know It."

-Upcoming for 2018 is the 50th anniversary of the event, with the "Golden Age of Science Fiction" theme.
-Please refer to bubonicon.com for current information.
-Attendance has reached approximately 950 at least once since 2012, with attendees usually numbering between 750-850.
+In 2013, attendance reached its peak at 980 with the theme of "Wonder Women".

+Bubonicon was canceled in 2020 in response to the Covid-19 Pandemic and was "virtual" in 2021, with the ability to stream events ranging from book discussions to scientific presentations offered by members of the University of New Mexico.
+2022 witnessed the return to in-person gatherings, although with the smallest attendance the convention had experienced since 2008.